 Beware of the following substances: Sodium lauryl sulphate (in shampoos, toothpaste, conditioners) which is a strong detergent, Propylene Glycol(PG), Polyethylene Glycol (PEG), Isopropyl (the last 3 are solvents), Petrolatum, Imidazolidinyl urea, DMDM hydrantoin, DEA, MEA, TEA (hormone-disrupting chemicals and irritants – often found in bubble baths and beauty products) ,PVP/VA copolymer, Padimate O, Methyl, Propyl, Butyl and Ethyl Paraben, Synthetic Colours (often labelled FD&C or D&C), Talc, Fragrances (more than 500).
 Watch out especially for methylisothiazolinone (also known as Kathon CG).
 A single exposure can cause cracking, soreness and peeling of the skin on the hands especially the fingertips.
 It is found in many liquid soaps but also in cosmetics, moisturisers, shampoos, baby wipes, inks, detergents, polishes and paints, although it is being removed from many products now.
 Read labels and avoid these products.
 A good rule is if it smells then avoid it.

 One of the most important nutrients for the skin is essential fats.
 The majority of people are deficient in these and the skin is last in the body’s queue for these important nutrients.
 Deficiency results in dry skin and often thirst.
 There are two essential fats Omega 3 and Omega 6 and both are often deficient.
+Frequent baths, showers and regular shampoo use will deplete the level of these.

 To get these from the diet you need to eat oily fish (herring, mackerel, anchovies, sardines, pilchards and wild salmon) or seeds (particularly linseed) or nuts (almonds or walnuts).
 For many people with eczema it helpful to supplement with oils.
 Unfortunately these are cannot be prescribed.
 Omega 3 fats include EPA fish oils and flaxseed oil.
 Omega 6 include cold-pressed sunflower and safflower oil (not the standardised heated versions of these oils as heating destroys the essential fats).
 Hempseed oil contains both in the ideal Omega 6:3 ratio of 4:1.
 These oils can be taken by mouth or absorbed directly through the skin.
 For babies you can add to drops of oil to their milk or drink.
 These fats can also be applied directly to eczematous skin.